PrestaShop/docs/src/content/1.7/development/components/email-theme/_index.md

 {{% notice warning %}}
 **Layout variables are NOT template variables**

-Always keep in mind that the variables used by the `LayoutVariablesBuilder` will be used during template generation, meaning they will only be used when static templates are exported and won't be able to change when you send your emails.
+Always keep in mind that the variables used by the `LayoutVariablesBuilder` will be used during template **generation**, meaning they will only be used when static templates are exported and won't be able to change when you send your emails.
 Do not mix them up with template variables (like firstname, lastname, ...) which are replaced at the last moment when the email is sent by the `Mail::send` function.
 {{% /notice %}}